Living naturally

 Johanna Lölhöffel, Sandra Schuster (Projektleitung), Oliver Wagner

 Innovations are not always to be found where they might be expected – in the media, at trade fairs, or in the heads of visionary thinkers.
 Sometimes they are already in our midst, in our daily lives.
-More precisely: in Rheinstrasse, in Munich’s popular quarter Schwabing.
-Here, in the inner courtyard of house number 14, a piece of the future has been created in only eight months of building – the residence of tomorrow.
-The first urban passive wooden house in Germany – an innovation with emotion.
+More precisely: on Rheinstrasse, in Munich’s popular district of Schwabing.
+Here, in the inner courtyard of house number 14, a piece of the future has been created in a construction period of just eight months – living of tomorrow.
+The first passive wooden house in an inner-city location in Germany – an innovation with emotion.
 This project of the GBW Group brings wood as a building material back into the city – one of the oldest building materials has been used once again to spectacular effect in a German metropolis.
+Behind this willingness to innovate is a well thought-out concept: right from the planning phase, the client and architect agreed that only local timber would be used and that a solar thermal system on the rooftop would round off the ecological concept.

 elb_0003c8f6